leo-liuzy/probe-across-time/README.md

 # probe-across-time

-**Released!** Feel free to checkout our model [here]() (URL removed for double-blind review).
+**Released!** Feel free to checkout our model [here](https://drive.google.com/drive/folders/1i7cNInCmiW07m_mfAmD3s4ZxcgJqiH6Y?usp=sharing).
 From our point of view, researchers might be more familiar with using `huggingface`, so those checkpoints were in huggingface format.

 ### Notes:
 * As an illustrative example, folder `NEWS(12GB)` denotes the checkpoints from pretraining RoBERTa-base on downsampled RealNews, see more details in the paper.